tugceerdogan/To-Do-List-App/README.md

 # To-Do-List-App

-A ToDo application was made using SQLite database.
+A To Do application was made using SQLite database.

+Click [here](https://www.youtube.com/watch?v=BkzT8u8WQnQ) to access the demonstration video of the application.